 in the classroom and beyond: teaching and curriculum development

-I am prepared to teach classes in history, literature, and culture in the Middle East and North Africa, as well as global food history and Arabic language.
-Specializations include women & gender, emotion, and food studies.
-I have developed a range of innovative, interactive assignments, involving collaborative translation, blogging, and the use of cookbooks as historical and literary sources.
-Please contact me directly for sample syllabi.
+I am prepared to teach classes in social and cultural history in the Middle East and North Africa, global food history, and gender theory and analysis.
+Specializations include women & gender, emotion, and Middle East food studies.
+Please contact me directly for sample syllabi and course materials.

 Eating with Others: Food & Travel in North Africa. a collaborative investigation into how blogging can offer tools to read 19th and 20th century travelogues in new critical ways, including creative writing, reenacting historical recipes, and ethnographic exercises.
 (Fall 2017)